mgkid3310/AWESome/README.md

 You can set default setting for GPWS in addon settings
 which will override plane's default GPWS mode setting
 and set GPWS mode to what you want when getting in a
 plane.
-However, if someone with this addon is in or the
+However, if someone with this addon is in or has
-plane, the GPWS mode will not change.
+been in the plane, the GPWS mode will not change and
+stay as it was.

 &nbsp;